 - In Karnataka, Sannati is the largest stupa excavated yet.

-- Along with the images of Buddha, other Buddhist images of Bodisattvas like Avalokiteswara, Padmapani, Vajrapani, Amitabha, and Maitreya Buddha started getting sculpted.
+- Along with the images of Buddha, other Buddhist images of Bodhisattvas like Avalokiteswara, Padmapani, Vajrapani, Amitabha, and Maitreya Buddha started getting sculpted.

-- In the western India, many Buddhist caves dating back to the second century BCE onwards have been excavated.
+In western India, many Buddhist caves dating back to the second century BCE onwards have been excavated.